redis/redis-doc/topics/cluster-spec.md

 Redis Cluster uses asynchronous replication between nodes, and **last failover wins** implicit merge function.
 This means that the last elected master dataset eventually replaces all the other replicas.
 There is always a window of time when it is possible to lose writes during partitions.
 However these windows are very different in the case of a client that is connected to the majority of masters, and a client that is connected to the minority of masters.

-Redis Cluster tries harder to retain writes that are performed by clients connected to the majority of masters, compared to writes performed into the minority side.
+Redis Cluster tries harder to retain writes that are performed by clients connected to the majority of masters, compared to writes performed in the minority side.
 The following are examples of scenarios that lead to loss of acknowledged writes received in the majority partitions during failures:

 1. A write may reach a master, but while the master may be able to reply to the client, the write may not be propagated to slaves via the asynchronous replication used between master and slave nodes.
 If the master dies without the write reaching the slaves, the write is lost forever if the master is unreachable for a long enough period that one of its slaves is promoted.
 This is usually hard to observe in the case of a total, sudden failure of a master node since masters try to reply to clients (with the acknowledge of the write) and slaves (propagating the write) at about the same time.
 However it is a real world failure mode.